 Ben’s experience encompasses recruiting, benefits, training, employee relations, and executive coaching in various company models (including nonprofit and small organizations).

-Ben is the co-founder of industry event HRevolution, runs a blog and podcast, and works in HR certification development.
+Ben is the co-founder of industry event HRevolution, runs a blog and podcast, and works in HR certification development with his program HR Summer School.

 Claude Silver has had the very special role of Chief Heart Officer at VaynerMedia since 2014.
 Claude is a self-defined “emotional optimist, coach, manager, and mentor.”